ZILtoid1991/iota/README.md

 |Game controllers          |Not yet implemented                 |Not yet implemented                 |
 |Windowing                 |A bit buggy                         |Not yet implemented                 |

-MacOSX is not supported due to lack of hardware.
+MacOSX is not yet supported due to lack of hardware.
+Please consider contributing to this project!

 ## Audio